Have you ever been skeptical of something new?

 Double Your Freelancing

-When I interviewed Brennan, he discussed the 7-figure smart sales funnel that he had created.
-This is probably one of the most sophisticated sales funnels on the Internet.
+When I interviewed Brennan, he talked about the 7-figure smart sales funnel that he had created.
+This is probably one of the most sophisticated sales funnels on the internet.

 It shows you how advanced you can get with creating an automated marketing funnel.

-When you first come to his website, if you scroll down and read one of his articles, you’ll see a pop-up bar at the bottom.
+One example is that in the past when you first came to his website, if you scrolled down and read one of his articles, you’d see a pop-up bar at the bottom.

-This is inviting you to participate in his free course.
-If you subscribe and then come back to the website later, the site will “remember” you and show you another pop-up bar.
+This pop-up was inviting you to participate in his free course.
+And if you subscribed to the course and then came back to the website later, the site would “remember” you and show you another pop-up bar.

-This one gives you another offer, this time for his introductory product.
+This pop-up bar would give you another offer, this time for his introductory product.
 So the site remembers you and, based on what stage you’re at in the sales funnel, you’re going to see different offers.

 That’s why we call it a “smart” sales funnel.